cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The first two instructions in the example above (`jump lessThan`, `jump greaterThan`) handle the cases where the input value lies outside the range supported by the jump table.
 The `op add @counter` instruction then transfers the control to the corresponding specific jump in the jump table and consequently to the proper `when` branch.

 The jump table executes at most four instructions on each case expression execution (less if the input value lies outside the supported range).
 We've mentioned above that the original case statement executes half of the conditional jumps on average.
-This means that converting the case expression to a jump table only makes sense when there's more than 8 conditional jumps in the case expression.
+This means that converting the case expression to a jump table only makes sense when there's at least 8 conditional jumps in the case expression.

 Notes:

 * If you put the more frequent values first in the case expression, and the value distribution is very skewed, converting the case expression to the jump table might actually worsen the average execution time.
 Mindcode has no way to figure this on its own; if you encounter this situation, you might need to disable the Case Switching optimization for your program.
-* If the input value of the case expression could be determined by Mindcode to already lie in a specific range, it would be possible to avoid the `jump lessThan` and/or `jump greaterThan` instructions at the beginning of the jump table, as their function is to ensure the value lies in a proper range.
-This would provide a potentially significant additional speedup and is planned for some future version.
 * Currently, there's no limit on the size of the jump table.
 For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries.
 This affects computation of the optimization's benefit, and might make the optimization less favorable compared to other optimizations; however if available space permits it, such a jump table would be created.

 ### Preconditions

 The following conditions must be met for a case expression to be processed by this optimization: